 Michigan Tech hosts the region's largest, oldest multicultural festival, flying the flags of more than 50 countries represented on campus and in our community.
 Thousands join us in mid-September for international food, entertainment, and family activities promoting global peace and unity.

 A Michigan Tech tradition since 1922, Winter Carnival is in early February.
-Students band together to celebrate Husky tenacity and 218 inches of annual snowfall.
+Students band together to celebrate Husky tenacity and 200 or more inches of annual snowfall.
 We build snow statues, and compete in ice fishing, human bowling, and snow volleyball.
 Don’t miss the fireworks show from the top of Michigan Tech's Mont Ripley Ski Area.
 Huskies who can't be here keep in touch via our All-Nighter live blog and other feeds like the broomball rink cam.

 More than 70,000 Huskies around the world share memories of being tested by epic snowstorms—and exams.
 Of meeting the professor, roommate, or mentor that changed their lives forever.
 Michigan Tech alumni reunite annually to celebrate traditions.
 Each year we highlight specific classes, sports teams, and our Golden M's.
 But Huskies from every year are welcome.
 Come back and see your Michigan Tech family.
 And bring yours.
 Questions?
 Just ask.